lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-sia.rst

 **1.2.
 Select the Observation Type and Source.**
 Check the box for the "Observation Type and Source".
-For "Calibration Level" select "Calibrated science-ready data (2)".
+In the drop-down menu, for "Calibration Level" select "Calibrated science-ready data (2)".
 For the "Data Product Type" select "image", for "Instrument Name" select "LSSTCam-imSim", for the "Facility" select Rubin-LSST", and for "Collection" select "LSST.DP0.2".

 **1.3.
 Select the desired range of observation times.**